evmin/camel-kubernetes-demo/reference/01_how.md

 kubectl port-forward $(kubectl get po | grep gke-camel | cut -d" " -f1) 8091
 ```

-That would effectively map the local port 8091 to the one in the container.
+That would effectively map the port 8091 on the local machine to the one in the container.
 And 8091 is exactly what Jolokia is listening to!

 Now start Hawtio in a standalone mode and select "Connect" tab.
 Change the port to **8091** and click Connect: